CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 # How does LUMI-C differ from Mahti?

-[LUMI-C](https://docs.lumi-supercomputer.eu/computing/systems/lumic/) consists of 1536 AMD CPU nodes (2x64 cores each) with a performance of 5.6 petaflops.
-The node count of [Mahti](systems-mahti.md) is similar, 1404 AMD CPU nodes (2x64 cores each) corresponding to a performance of 7.5 Petaflops.
-Although the systems are very alike based on hardware, core count and performance, there are important differences related to access and use which are highlighted on this page.
+[LUMI-C](https://docs.lumi-supercomputer.eu/computing/systems/lumic/) consists of 1536 AMD CPU nodes (2x64 cores each) with a theoretical performance of 7.7 petaflops.
+The node count of [Mahti](systems-mahti.md) is similar, 1404 AMD CPU nodes (2x64 cores each) corresponding to a theoretical performance of 7.5 Petaflops.
+Although the systems are very alike based on CPU-hardware, core count and performance, there are important differences which are highlighted on this page.

+## GPUs and memory

+Mahti has only a few (24) GPU-nodes available, while LUMI-C will be flanked by LUMI-G and LUMI-D with a massive GPU capacity.
+Also, Mahti has 256 GB memory in all CPU nodes, while LUMI-C has also 512 GB and 1024 GB memory nodes (similar to Puhti).

 ## Accessing and SSH keys

 To access LUMI, you need to first [create a LUMI-specific project](../accounts/how-to-create-new-project.md#how-to-create-finnish-lumi-projects).
+Note that LUMI-projects have a finite duration ([see below](lumi-vs-mahti.md#finite-time-projects)) and cannot be used for running on the national resources and vice versa.

 Furthermore, accessing LUMI is only possible using SSH keys, meaning that you cannot use passwords to connect through SSH like on Mahti.
 For instructions on how to generate an SSH key pair and uploading the public key to [MyCSC](https://my.csc.fi/), see [Setting up SSH keys](connecting.md#setting-up-ssh-keys) and the [Get started with LUMI](https://docs.lumi-supercomputer.eu/firststeps/getstarted/) pages.

 ## Finite time projects